Is jailbreaking legal? Is Jailbreaking worth it? Let’s find out the answers of these burning questions!

 The short answer is NO!
 Jailbreaking an iPhone is highly risky to the security of your device and data.

 There are three phases involved in jailbreaking an iPhone.
 In each phase, your phone’s security and privacy is compromised.
-Let’s explore each of those three phases and then we’ll talk about the risks that are associated with jailbreaking an iPhone.

 Phase 1: Jailbreaking Software Installation